Ukrainian police investigate reported explosion in a Kyiv court | Law-Order

 Ukrainian police said on Wednesday they were investigating a reported explosion in a district court in the capital Kyiv.

-Police said on the Telegram messaging app that officers and other experts were at the site.
-It quoted preliminary information that a device had been detonated by a man who had been taken to a court hearing.
+Police said on the Telegram messaging app that officers and experts were at the scene.
+The Interior Ministry quoted preliminary information that a device had been detonated by a man who had been taken to a court hearing.
+"An extraordinary event took place in the Shevchenkivskyi Court of the city of Kyiv.
+The police received a report about the explosion," Interior Minister Ihor Klymenko said.

+"The details are being clarified.
+Stay calm and stay away from the scene."
+The minister made no mention of any link with Russia, which began its full-scale invasion of Ukraine in February 2022.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)